Event Script Syntax

 In the above example, the function associated with "greeting.demo" will be preloaded as "greeting.case.1" and "greeting.case.2".
 The number of maximum concurrent instances is also changed from 10 to 20.

-Note that the second example "v1.another.reusable.function" is updated as "v1.reusable.1" and "v1.reusable.2" and the number of concurrent instances is not changed.
-The original route "v1.another.reusable.function" is preserved when the "keep_original" parameter is set to true.
+In the second example, "v1.another.reusable.function" is updated as "v1.reusable.1" and "v1.reusable.2" and the number of concurrent instances is not changed.
+The original route "v1.another.reusable.function" is preserved when the "keep-original" parameter is set to true.

 Assuming the above file is "preload-override.yaml" in the "resources" folder of the application source code project, you should add the following parameter in application.properties to activate this preload override feature.